gls21/Dynameta/README.md

 ### Introduction tab
 * Once the app has opened, you can choose whether you want to analyse the sample data included in the package or upload your own meta-analytic data to analyse.
 By default, Dynameta uses the sample data provided in the package.
 * If you select 'Your own data', you will then be given the option to upload a .csv file.
-This needs to be of the same format as the sample data provided.
+This needs to meet some criteria for Dynameta to be able to analyse it - there is a button to click to see which columns need to be included.
 * The 'Introduction' tab provides a breakdown of the data that you will analyse using Dynameta, including details of the papers and the IUCN threat(s) they investigated, and a map indicating where each data point originated from.

 <img src="man/figures/intro_tab.PNG" width="100%" height="100%">